 A cookie is a piece of information that a website stores on a user’s computer, and that the user’s browser provides to the website each time the user submits a query to the website using that browser.

-We use the information collected through cookies to see how users move around the website, see which pages you view, information you search for, the average time spent on our Websites, and statistical information about Website visits to better understand our audience and its interests, and to increase the functionality and user- friendliness of our site.
+We use the information collected through cookies for statistical information about Website visits to better understand our audience and its interests, and to increase the functionality and user- friendliness of our site.
 You can find more information about cookies and how to manage them at http://www.allaboutcookies.org/.

-We use Google Analytics, which is a web analytics tool that helps us understand how users engage with our Website.
-Like many services, Google Analytics tracks your movement through our site (i.e. the pages you have seen and the links you have clicked on) and helps us measure how you interact with the content we provide.
+For example, we use Google Analytics, which is a web analytics tool that helps us understand how users engage with our Website.
+Like many analytic services providers, it tracks your movement through our Website (i.e. the pages you have seen and the links you have clicked on) and helps us measure how you interact with the content we provide.
 This information is used to compile reports and to help us improve our Website.
 The reports disclose website trends without identifying individual visitors.
 You can opt out of Google Analytics without affecting your use of our site.
-For more information on opting out of Google Analytics across all websites you use, visit this Google page: https://tools.google.com/dlpage/gaoptout.
+For more information on opting out of Google Analytics across all websites you use, you can visit this Google page: https://tools.google.com/dlpage/gaoptout.

-- Recruitment providers including Oracle Taleo and Enterprise Cloud Service located in the United States and consultants that use your Personal Information to assist us in candidate recruitment; and
+- Recruitment providers i to assist us in candidate recruitment; and

 - Service providers to perform certain services on our behalf such as: